bermi/akelos/docs/tutorial.markdown

         <?=$form_options_helper->select('book', 'author_id', $Author->collect($Author->find(), 'name', 'id'));?>
     </p>

-If you have not added authors yet, go and created some right now and then visit http://locahost/boolink/book/add to check out the brand new authors select list.
+If you have not added authors yet, go and create some right now and then visit http://locahost/booklink/book/add to check out the brand new authors select list.
 Go ahead and create a new book selecting an author from the list.

 Seems like the author has been saved but it its not included on the `app/views/book/show.tpl` view.
 You'll add it this code right after `<? $content_columns = array_keys($Book->getContentColumns()); ?>`